What We Do in the Shadows (franchise)

 What We Do in the Shadows is a New Zealand multimedia franchise centred on comedy documentaries of paranormal creatures, primarily vampires.
 The vampires are generally situated in a modern, mundane setting which contrasts with their more ethereal, gothic natures.
 Originally created by Taika Waititi and Jemaine Clement for a short film in their early careers, the franchise received a theatrical adaptation in 2014 and achieved widespread popularity.
 A critical success, the franchise was then diversified into television, with the New Zealand series Wellington Paranormal (2018-2022) and the American series What We Do in the Shadows (2019-2024).

+The franchise has been largely inactive since the cancellation of the American series, however Waititi and Clement are currently writing the script for the spin-off film We're Wolves, and estimate the script will be complete in 2027.

 History

 Original short and feature film (2005-2015)

 The franchise originated in 2005 with a short film written by Taika Waititi and Jemaine Clement, then still in their early careers.
 The single camera mockumentary, What We Do in the Shadows: Interviews with Some Vampires was shot on a budget of only $200.
 The film was made amid a wave of interest in horror comedy at the time; Vox compared the short to Shaun of the Dead (2004).

 Clement and Waititi returned almost a decade later to write a feature length version, simply titled What We Do in the Shadows.
 In the interim both comedians had made successful careers, with Clement's Flight of the Concords and Waititi's Boy.
 The early 2010s had seen several horror comedy films flop, and there was some reluctance from producers to make the film, but work proceeded.
 It initially ran only in New Zealand in 2014, and did not attract enough attention at the time for international distribution.
 A North American release of the film was only possible through a Kickstarter funding drive in February and March 2015, which earned $450,000, and it sold well overseas.

 The film was widely shared online, becoming the most pirated film of 2015 and a cult phenomenon.
 GIFs from the film were shared broadly; Vox has suggested that the nature of the film was well suited to the sort of viral clips used in GIFs- similar to the unintentionally memetic nature of The Emperor's New Groove.
 Both piracy and GIF usage aided its popularity.
 Two further shorts were also filmed around the time of the feature release.